HowDoIGitHelp/CMSC23MDNotes/mdNotes/landing_page.md

 Lab exercises submitted after the day will have a 20% deduction per day.
 Lab exercises submitted one week after the deadline will not be accepted.

+Submitting code that is not your own constitutes cheating and will be subject to the universities policies and penalties regarding academic dishonesty.
+This includes submitting code written by AI.

 Please let me know if you encounter any issues in submitting the lab exercises.

 1. [Imperative Programming Review](/imperative-programming-review)